-The Northern Kentucky and Cincinnati region – Chase is located in about the geographic center – is alive and trendy.
-It has urban vibe and suburban style, hot entertainment and cultural sophistication, major league sports teams and top-level college athletics, a solid economy, and a reputation as an excellent place to start a career.
+The Northern Kentucky and Cincinnati region – Chase is located in the geographic center – is alive and trendy.
+It has an urban vibe and suburban style, hot entertainment and cultural sophistication, major league sports teams and top-level college athletics, a solid economy, and a reputation as an excellent place to start a career.

 A great place for law students

 Cincinnati is the seat of the United States Court of Appeals for the Sixth Circuit, and judges of the United States District Court for the Eastern District of Kentucky and for the Southern District of Ohio have their chambers in Northern Kentucky and Cincinnati.
 The area has about 1,000 law firms, with Chase graduates practicing throughout them.

 • No. 1 for fastest-growing economy in the Midwest – U.S. government

 • No. 2 among best mid-size college cities in the nation – WalletHub